-- Show critical awareness and understanding of ethical issues in financial reporting and across different aspects of management and leadership related dilemmas. - Appreciate the need to balance ethical and economic objectives in evaluating business decisions.
+- Show critical awareness and understanding of ethical issues in financial reporting and financial markets. - Appreciate the need to balance ethical and economic objectives in evaluating strategic business decisions.

 HOW WILL I LEARN?

 Teaching and learning methods include the opportunity for you to apply your knowledge and expertise to problems beyond those generally encountered.
 A range of teaching and learning strategies are used to help you meet the different learning outcomes and to cater for the varied backgrounds and experiences of you and your fellow students.